6 Best Rabbit Beddings that are safe & cozy (Review & Guide)

 • Minimally handled during packaging

-• Specially designed package to retain freshness
+• Designed package to retain freshness

 Cons:

-• Occasionally contains bugs and debris
+• Occasionally contains debris

 >> Check Price on Amazon <<